Owner, GJAC Exports and

 “I’ve been an independent missionary with my own registered organization for several years.
 I’ve always had a special place in my heart for Africa, and in 2005 I took a trip to Zimbabwe that was life-changing.
 After several trips there, I also noticed that there was a niche for bringing back exported handmade goods to the States, and I was able to get into that business.

-“I’m working on an associate degree in International Business and Trade at Richland College, and there’s a lot I’ve learned over the past year that applies to how I work and do business internationally.
-I looked at both two-year and four-year colleges, and Richland was the only one that had a true international business program.
+“I’m working on an associate degree in International Business and Trade at Richland, and there’s a lot I’ve learned over the past year that applies to how I work and do business internationally.
+I looked at both two-year and four-year colleges, and this was the only one that had a true international business program.
 Other schools had a business degree with a foreign language component, but that wasn’t really what I wanted.

 “The needs of the people in Africa are sometimes so overwhelming, but you do what you can to make a difference in even just a few lives.
 We started taking over school supplies after seeing one teacher with 12 students under a tree and she was writing with a stick in the dirt to show them their math problems.
 Last year, my youngest daughter’s school got involved — the kids took up money and supplies, and one of her teachers even went with us on the trip.